 Encouraging children to dream and grow

-This year, under REYN Ukraine, Transcarpathian Regional Charitable Foundation “Blago” supported financially six projects, and provided advice to two more.
+This year, under REYN Ukraine, Transcarpathian Regional Charitable Foundation “Blaho” supported financially six projects, and provided advice to two more.
 These projects were designed and implemented by REYN members in different Ukrainian cities, who shared their experience and best practices during the forum.
 Among the projects, there is a street school of primary socialization for Roma children living in temporary settlements in the Lviv region, made possible by the integrated work of social workers, juvenile prevention officers and Roma volunteers.

 “Children can and should dream about more things than what they have now!” the project implementors said.

 Besides, this year, thanks to REYN, the following initiatives started in Ukraine:

 - An interactive summer camp in Odessa region for Roma and Ukrainian children took place.
 The main idea of the camp is the belief that friendship begins in childhood.

 - A center for preschool development now exists in a Roma cultural center in Zolotonosha, Cherkasy region.

 - Bilingual cartoons are disseminated between the professionals who work with Roma children and also in the schools where Roma children study and in the Roma organizations

 - REYN donated notebooks and laptops to preschool age Roma children to support their development and the gradual acquisition of the Ukrainian language.

 - An alternative school during pandemic appeared in the Odesa region.